beccam/katakoda-scenarios/nodejs/finish.md

 Congratulations!
-You now have the basic knowledge of using the Python driver for Apache Cassandra™.
+You now have the basic knowledge of using the DataStax Node.js driver for Apache Cassandra™.